IBM/sparksql-for-hbase/README.md

 mvn -DskipTests clean install
 ```

-If you do not want to build HSpark, you can also download a built jar in the release folder.

 In order to use HSpark SQL shell, you will need to add the built jar to the HBASE classpath:

 ```sh